dell/jlt/README.md

 # jlt

-Johnson-Lindenstrauss transforms, random projections, and randomized Hadamard transforms in python 3.x
+Johnson-Lindenstrauss transform (JLT), random projection (RP), fast Johnson-Lindenstrauss transform (FJLT), and randomized Hadamard transform (RHT) in python 3.x

 Supports linear mappings and radial basis function (RBF) mappings (a.k.a.
 Random Fourier Features) that reduce dimensionality while preserving the square of the $\ell_2$-norm between points with bounded error.